as-celegen/hybrid-search/README.md

 ## Basic Usage

 Hybrid search server provides endpoints that are compatible with the upstash vector endpoints.
 This allows usage of upstash vector SDKs to interact with the server.

+See the usage of [APIs](https://upstash.com/docs/vector/api/endpoints).

 HYBRID_SEARCH_REST_URL below should be the URL of the hybrid search server deployment.
 For simplicity hybrid search server will use the same token as the vector database for semantic search.